Peterpiotr/siguren-documentation/docs/source/glossary.rst

       if any and the hoisting installation electrical cabinet.

    Drive, controller
       The motor controller that drives the Servo-motor.
-When control cabinet manages many MotoSuiveurs, each servo-motor is driven by its own drive.
+When control cabinet manages many MotoSuiveur®s, each servo-motor is driven by its own drive.

    Recovery Motor Drive
       The recovery motor controller that drives the recovery motor.
-When control cabinet manages many MotoSuiveurs, each recovery motor is driven by its own drive.
+When control cabinet manages many MotoSuiveur®s, each recovery motor is driven by its own drive.

    Normal mode
       The standard operating mode when no major fault occurs.

    Recovery mode
-      Capability given to the MotoSuiveur when equiped with a recovery motor to perform hoisting up and down operations at low speed.
+      Capability given to the MotoSuiveur® when equiped with a recovery motor to perform hoisting up and down operations at low speed.
       It is used when the main hoisting chain is faulty.

    Backup mode
       Feature that allows the load to be lowered down, by using minimal capabilities.
-The MotoSuiveur limits the free fall to programed level.
+The MotoSuiveur® limits the free fall to programed level.
       It is used as an extreme solution.